hkkjin/Analyzer-Docs/Initial Analysis.rst

   ..

   9. Click **Step1**.
-Set number of points as the number of data points that should have been sampled during the recording (at a sampling rate of 1000 Hz, this should be 3600 sec times 1000 = 3.6e6).
+WARNING: Make sure that channels match or else the wrong data will be analyzed.
+Name the folder as desired, and the number of points can be left blank.
 When the processing is done, there should now be a _\cluster file for each recording file located inside a folder called *Step1_Channel_##_yourname*

   ..
+Set number of points as the number of data points that should have been sampled during the recording (at a sampling rate of 1000 Hz, this should be 3600 sec times 1000 = 3.6e6).

   10. At this point, each recording's set of detected clusters can be checked and adjusted manually using the **Refine** feature (described in step 7 and onwards in the previous section)